Jvanrhijn/mole/README.md

 ### Usage

 Currently, Mole supports VMC optimization of all-electron wave functions.
-Provided wave functions are Jastrow-Slater wave functions with two-body correlation Jastrow factor, and a single Slater determinant.
-The Slater determinant can be populated with either STO or Gaussian orbitals.
-Optimization is at this point in time only supported for the Jastrow parameters.

-VMC optimization is very crude and must essentially be done manually.
-A suitable abstraction will be implemented soon.

-Adding new operators and wave functions is simply a matter of creating a new type and implementing the relevant traits.
-In order to create a new operator, one should implement the `Operator<T>` trait (see `src/operator`).
-For a new wave function, implement **at least**
+No wave functions are provided, so they must be implemented by the user; Mole simply provides the tools required to optimize the wave functions and compute expectation values in a VMC framework.
+Wave function implementations may be provided in a separate crate in the future.

+Operators can be added by implementing the `Operator<T>` trait; see `examples/custom_operator.rs` for an example.
+Some observables are provided, including a local energy operator as well as certain molecular potentials.

+To implement a wave function, one should implement

+* `Function`,
+* `WaveFunction`.

+If one wishes to compute energies, the trait

-* `Function` (see `src/wavefunction/src/traits`)
+* `Differentiate`

+should also be implemented, as it provides a `laplacian` function.
+Finally, VMC optimization additionally requires an implementation of

-* `Cache` (see `src/wavefuction/src/traits`)
+* `Optimize`,

-Other traits that are likely required are `Optimize` and `Differentiate`, but this depends on the type of computation being done.
+which requires a function to compute parameter gradients.

 See the examples folder for detailed example usage.